barriehadfield/reactrb-showcase/README.md

 	http://localhost:3000/

 You should be seeing the Rails Welcome aboard page.
-Great, Rails is installed.
+Great, Rails is now installed.
 Lets get started with the interesting stuff.

 ## Step 2: Adding React-rb